Leandromaro/Java-Design-Patterns/README.md

 The State pattern __allows an object to alter its behavior when its internal state changes__.
 By using inheritance and letting subclasses represent different states and functionality we can switch during runtime.
 This is a clean way for an object to partially change its type at runtime.

 ### Intent
-• Allow an object to alter its behavior when its internal state changes.
+- Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.
-• An object-oriented state machine
+- An object-oriented state machine
-• wrapper + polymorphic wrappee + collaboration
+- wrapper + polymorphic wrappee + collaboration

 ### Where to use
-•When we need to define a "context" class to present a single interface to the outside world.
+- When we need to define a "context" class to present a single interface to the outside world.
 By defining a State abstract base class.
-•When we want to represent different "states" of a state machine as derived classes of the State base class.
+- When we want to represent different "states" of a state machine as derived classes of the State base class.
 ### Benefits
-•Cleaner code when each state is a class instead. •Use a class to represent a state, not a constant.
+- Cleaner code when each state is a class instead. •Use a class to represent a state, not a constant.

 ## Visitor